How to Lecture Part 2: Presenting a Lecture

 Suitable for anyone who is new to lecturing or has limited experience of delivering and presenting a lecture.
 It may also be of value to anyone who is new to creating presentations for an academic conference or symposium.

-This workshop is the second in a series of three:
+This workshop is the second in a series of three and you need to be able to attend all three: